-([city], [state])— Working families may get a larger tax refund this year because of the Earned Income Tax Credit, but to get it, you must file a tax return and claim it.
+([city], [state])— Workers may get a larger tax refund this year because of the EITC or Earned Income Tax Credit.
+But to get it, you must file a tax return and claim it.

 [Choose one or more of the following options that fit your community and your organization: